dreamsniper/mmp310-assignments/README.md

-Homework assignments for MMP 310, Multimedia Programming II, at BMCC
+Midterm Assignment for MMP 310, Multimedia Programming II, at BMCC